kavyareddy143-bit/Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ###
-Step1
-import pandas as pd.

-Step2
-Read the csv file.

-Step3
-Get the value of X and y variables

-Step4
-Create the linear regression model and fit.

-Step5
-Predict the CO2 emission of a car where the weight is 2300kg, and the volume is 1300cm cube.
+Step1 : Import required libraries and load the dataset.

+Step2 : Define the feature matrix � and target vector �.

+Step3 :Split the dataset into training and testing sets.

+Step4 :Create a Linear Regression model and train it using training data.

+Step5 : Predict outputs, evaluate the model, and plot the residual errors.

 ## Program:
 ```